-3.55.
-Purpose of Social Purpose of Human Rights Impact Assessments (HRIA).
+3.56.
+Purpose of Human Rights Impact Assessments (HRIA).
 Many investors now routinely conduct HRIA as part of their enterprise risk management.
 These assessments allow investors to identify the risks to the human rights of individuals and communities who may be affected by a project.
 They foreground a rights-based approach that proceeds by identifying who the right-holders and duty bearers are and promote accountability for violations of these rights by the duty bearers.
 Moreover, by making human rights an explicit basis for their assessment, they broaden the range of impacts measured further than in other types of impact assessments, particularly by including those who are most vulnerable and disadvantaged.
 The advantage of this approach lies in how it disaggregates impacts along lines such as "sex, age, location, ethnicity, participation in the informal economy, or other relevant factors".
+139

-3.56.
+3.57.
 Importance and benefits.
 The VGGT recommend the conduct of HRIA "because all human rights are universal, indivisible, interdependent and interrelated [and because] the governance of tenure of land, fisheries and forests should not only take into account rights that are directly linked to access and use of land, fisheries and forests, but also all civil, political, economic, social and cultural rights".
-HRIA ensure that human rights issues are placed on the contracting parties' agenda, which helps to strengthen governmental and investor
+140 HRIA ensure that human rights